ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

    - The DM port should be configured during initial setup of VDM.
    - Once the VDM has been started then communicate with the DM through TCP socket and port and register the VDM listening port.
+   - VDM uses the DM Connect api to check the connectivity.
    - If VDM failed to connect to a particular port of DM then admin can modify the port using the respective GUI.
+   - If VDM success to connect then continue with the Device Arrival api.

    The communication with the VDM happens through the TCP socket and port from application.
    The VDM should listen to a particular port to send and receive the command from application.